katydecorah/katydecorah.github.io/code/_posts/2015-08-15-lunr-and-jekyll.md

   - JavaScript
 ---

 I recently spent some time hooking up a Jekyll site with [lunr.js](http://lunrjs.com/).
 Lunr.js is a full text client-side search engine and it works rather well.
-It took me a few tries to understand how lunr works and then translate that into a Jekyll site ([I had some help from this post](http://matthewdaly.co.uk/blog/2015/04/18/how-i-added-search-to-my-site-with-lunr-dot-js/)) so here's a walkthrough of I how got it all connected.
+It took me a few tries to understand how lunr works and then translate that into a Jekyll site ([I had some help from this post](http://matthewdaly.co.uk/blog/2015/04/18/how-i-added-search-to-my-site-with-lunr-dot-js/)) so here's a walk through of I how got it all connected.

 I also built a live demo with my site: [{{site.url}}/search](/search/)